prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 <blockquote><p>ATX (Advanced Technology eXtended) is a motherboard and power supply configuration specification developed by Intel in 1995 to improve on previous de facto standards like the AT design.
 It was the first major change in desktop computer enclosure, motherboard and power supply design in many years, improving standardization and interchangeability of parts.
 The specification defines the key mechanical dimensions, mounting point, I/O panel, power and connector interfaces between a computer case, a motherboard and a power supply.</p></blockquote>

-### What is the Smallest ATX Case?
+### What is the Difference Between ATX and Micro ATX?

+The main difference between ATX and Micro ATX is size.

 There are three main case sizes: ATX, Micro ATX, and Mini ITX.

 ATX cases are the largest, followed by Micro ATX and Mini ITX, respectively.

 If you're looking for a [small ATX case](/budget-pcs/smallest-atx-cases/), we happen to have a guide about that too!

-### What is the Difference Between ATX and Micro ATX?

-The main difference between ATX and Micro ATX is size.

 However, ATX cases and motherboards tend to be more expensive, as they're larger and usually have more features.